nnellans/bash-guide/README.md

 # method 3b: you can indent a Here Document for better readability
 # use <<- instead of <<
 # the body of text can be indented with tab characters only (not spaces)
-# be careful with how your text editor treats tabs & spaces
+# be careful with how your text editor treats tabs vs. spaces
 command1 <<- token
     indented line of text
     another line of text